Bot in Scrabble and Meaning

 Etymology 3

-From Middle Dutch bot.
-Ultimately from Proto-Germanic *buttaz (stumpy).
+From Middle Dutch bot, from Old Dutch *but, from Proto-West Germanic *butt (stumpy), from Proto-Germanic *buttaz (stumpy).
 Cognate with English butt (flatfish), German Butt (lefteye flounder), West Frisian bot (flounder).

 Noun